 If your trip to Komono is all sorted out but your itinerary is a bit on the empty side, we can give you a few hints and tips.Nothing tops a bit of insider knowledge when it comes to attractions and experiences.
 Book your rental car with CarRentals.com, talk to the locals about what’s good and then hit the road!

-If you’re chasing some fascinating places nearby, venture 2 miles from Komono to Chigusa.
-Whether you go for the day or just an afternoon, there’s lots to keep you busy.
+If you’re chasing some fascinating places that are nearby, venture 3 miles from Komono to Chigusa.
+Whether you visit for the entire day or just a couple of hours, there’s plenty to keep you occupied.

-Seat belts must be worn in Yokkaichi.
-Having said that, the rule may not apply for some vehicles, like those operated by public transportation systems.
+Seat belts are compulsory in Mie District.
+However, the rule may differ for certain vehicles, such as those operated by public transportation systems.

 No. In Komono, red means stop, with no exceptions.
-When nearing a set of traffic lights, always drive at a safe speed so you can easily stop when you need to.
+When approaching traffic lights, always maintain a safe speed so you can easily stop if you need to.